 12.1 PACKAGES

 The order of precedence for package model data to be used by EDA tools in simulation is defined below, in ascending order.
-If a package data format at a numerically higher position on the list is available in an IBIS or related file, that data shall be used by the EDA tool for simulation; any data present in formats numerically lower on the list shall be ignored for that file.
+If a package data format at a numerically higher position on the list is available in an IBIS or related file, that data shall be used by the EDA tool for simulation.

 [Component]/[Package]